HughMcDougall/litmus/docs/examples/Custom_statsmodel_example/Custom_statsmodel_example.md

 import jax.numpy as jnp
 ```

-    An NVIDIA GPU may be present on this machine, but a CUDA-enabled jaxlib is not installed.
-Falling back to cpu.

 ## An Imaginary Survey
 First up, we need to actually generate our fake data.
 Let's imagine a ficticious (but reasonable) scenario like this: